13pixlar/sticky-list/readme.txt

 4. Front end list

 == Changelog ==

+= 1.0.5 =
+* Fixed a nasty bug that prevented confirmation and notification settings from being displayed if Stickly List was active but not enabled for a form.

 = 1.0.4 =
 * Update: Added alphabetic sorting of pages/posts in embedd dropdown